-The following information should be included in your presentation:
+Please address the following questions in your presentation:

 - ✓ Why should your RSO be accepted into the Sport Club Program?

 - ✓ How is your RSO going to benefit the Sport Club community?

 - ✓ What is your RSO leadership structure?

 - ✓ Member Recruitment and Retention

 - ✓ Club Goals (Annual & Long Term)

 - ✓ Choice of and Explanation of actual or potential national/regional affiliation (NGB)

 - ✓ Typical or Anticipated Travel Schedule

 - ✓ Facility Space and Equipment Needs

 - ✓ Risk Management Plan

 - ✓ Coach/Instructor Recruitment

 - ✓ Financial Management Plan (Projected Budget)

 - ✓ Fundraising/Sponsorships/Donations

-Decision
+Decision Process

-- ➤ Once the presentation has been completed, the Sport Club Council and RSS Professional Staff may ask questions and perhaps provide recommendations. - The Sport Club Council will vote on accepting or rejecting the RSO's application. - > The Program Director will consider feedback from the Sport Club Council and RSS Professional Staff before making a final decision. - Once a decision has been finalized, the RSS Program Director will meet with your RSO's leadership team to discuss the next steps.
+- > Once the presentation has been completed, the Sport Club Council and RSS Professional Staff may ask questions and provide recommendations. - > The Sport Club Council will vote on accepting or rejecting the RSO's application. - ➤ The Program Director will consider feedback from the Sport Club Council, Sport club Advisory Board, and RSS Professional Staff before making a final decision. - Once a decision has been finalized, the RSS Program Director will meet with your RSO's leadership team to discuss the next steps.

-Appendix C: Annual Report Rubric
+Appendix C: Annual Report Rubrics